 The Performance Simulator comes complete with realistic back-stage and on-stage areas and currently operates in four modes: concert, audition, press conference, and evaluation simulation.
 It allows musicians to develop and refine valuable professional skills in various settings – including individual and group practice and coaching sessions – to enhance stage presence and communication, to manage performance anxiety, and to monitor physiological states before, during, and after a performance.
-In addition, an AV recording system allows musicians to watch, evaluate, and share their performances in the simulator immediately afterwards on any web-enabled device.
+In addition, an AV recording system allows musicians to watch, evaluate, and share their performances in simulator immediately afterwards on web-enabled device.

 Aufegger L, Perkins R, Wasley D, & Williamon A (2017), Musicians’ perceptions and experiences of using simulation training to develop performance skills, Psychology of Music, 45, 417-431 [DOI].

 Aufegger L, Wasley D, & Williamon A (2016), Facing the music: investigating the psychophysiology of musical performance, in A Mornell (ed.), Art in Motion III: Performing Under Pressure (pp. 77-92), Peter Lang.

 Chanwimalueang T, Aufegger L, Adjei T, Wasley D, Cruder C, Mandic DP, & Williamon A (2017), Stage call: cardiovascular reactivity to audition stress in musicians, PLOS One, 12 (e0176023), 1-14 [DOI].